ciDSproj/ciDSproj.github.io/_dataanalysis/dataanalysis-2.md

 ---
-Q4: What is the frequency of words for specific tools and platforms, skills, and roles?
+**What is the frequency of words for specific tools and platforms, skills, and roles?**

 add details